 - Dreamlight colour scheme & blackout curtains for a restful night’s sleep

-I made the most of the fact that the room had a power shower and a hairdryer and took a long shower after I’d been out for dinner with Kariss and Haydy.
-I was very impressed with the shower and I would have spent ages in there if I hadn’t had to be up early the next day!
+I made the most of the fact that the room had a power shower and a hairdryer.
+The shower was certainly worth upgrading for!
+I would have spent ages in there if I hadn’t had to be up early the next day!
 The hairdryer wasn’t anything special, but it did the job and dried my hair fairly quickly.
 I think it’s always nice to have a hairdryer in a hotel room as it saves you having to pack one yourself.

-I didn’t really make much use of the mood lighting, but I had a bit of a play around with it and I liked the fact that I could turn it down from my bed when I wanted to use my laptop but not sit there in complete darkness.
-I really liked the ‘twilight’ feature in the bathroom which meant that I didn’t need to have the light on at it’s brightest when I got up to go to the loo in the middle of the night.
+I didn’t really make much use of the mood lighting.
+The fact that I could turn it down from my bed when I wanted to use my laptop was great.
+I also really liked the ‘twilight’ feature in the bathroom.
+Thus meant that I didn’t need to have the light on at it’s brightest.

-All of the extra plug sockets really came in handy, as did the USB ports as it meant I could charge my phone, portable phone charger, camera battery and my laptop all at once without having to worry about getting up in the night and swapping them over as I’ve done in other hotels before.
+All of the extra plug sockets around the room really came in handy.
+The USB ports meant I could charge my phone, portable phone charger, camera battery and my laptop all at once.
+I didn’t have to worry about getting up in the night and swapping them over.

-Overall, I really enjoyed the Super Room and I think it’s definitely worth upgrading if you want a bit more luxury.
-For a budget hotel, the Standard Doubles are fine and I would definitely stay in one again if I couldn’t afford to upgrade.
+Overall, I really enjoyed the Super Room and I think it’s definitely worth upgrading..
+For a budget hotel, the Standard Doubles are fine.
+I would definitely stay in one again if I couldn’t afford to upgrade.
+If you’re interested, you can read more Travelodge reviews online.